cortex-js/compute-engine/src/docs/guide-expressions.md

 **To create a Boxed Expression from a MathJSON expression**, use the `ce.box()` function.

-The result is an instance of a subclass of `BoxedExpression`, such as `BoxedNumber` `BoxedFunction` etc...
+The result is an instance of a `BoxedExpression`.

 ```js
 let expr = ce.box(1.729e3);